sakibsks/programming-blog/README.md

 # programming-blog
-Website for posting information on most used front end and back end languages
+Website created for posting information on most used front end and back end languages using Django Web framework

 sakibsskks.pythonanywhere.com
 Username: sakib